 Avoid jackrabbit starts and stops.
 Stop and accelerate gradually.
 This will save gas, and conserve wear and tear on your brake linings, transmission, and suspension.

 In extremely slow or stop-and-go traffic, don’t ride the brake pedal.
 This wears out your brake linings prematurely and wastes fuel.
+And it annoys the drivers behind you to no end.
 It’s best to shift into a lower gear.

 8. Keep it full-ish

 Avoid running your car with the tank low on gas.
-Keeping the tank low increases the chance that dirt, water, and moisture will settle into your fuel system.
+Keeping the tank low increases the chance that sediment dirt, water, and moisture that sit at the bottom of the fuel tank will be drawn into your fuel system.
+That’s engine damage just waiting to happen.
+This is bad for your vehicle.

 9. Mind the oil